jhollist/nerrs_r/lessons/03_tidy_data_in_r_1.md

 For this Homework, let's read in a new dataset but this time, directly from a URL.
 We are still working on the `nerrs_analysis.R` Script

-1. Add a new line of code, starting after the `read_csv` line we looked at above (on or around line 39).
+1. Add a new line of code, starting after the `read_csv` line we looked at above (on or around line 43).
 2. Use the `read_csv()` function to read in "https://raw.githubusercontent.com/jhollist/nerrs_r/master/data/ne_nerrs_sites.csv", and assign the output to a data frame named `ne_nerrs_sites`.
-3. How many rows and columns do we have in this data frame?
+3. How many rows and columns do we have in the `ne_nerrs_sites` data frame?
-4. What is stored in the fourth column of this data frame?
+4. What is stored in the third column of this data frame?